poojavjpy/Locust-Database/README.md

 2️⃣ An augmented version of the dataset, where various augmentation techniques were applied to enhance model robustness.

-Labels are in YOLO format.
+★ Labels are in YOLO format.

 🔥 Key Findings:

-YOLOv8 outperformed YOLOv5 in both scenarios, achieving higher accuracy and better generalization.
+◆ YOLOv8 outperformed YOLOv5 in both scenarios, achieving higher accuracy and better generalization.

-Dataset augmentation significantly improved model performance and provide higher mAP (mean Average Precision) and better detection accuracy.
+◆ Dataset augmentation significantly improved model performance and provide higher F1 Score and better detection accuracy.

 ✅ Features

-YOLOv5 & YOLOv8 implementations
+★ YOLOv5 & YOLOv8 implementations

-Custom dataset (without augmentation and with augmentation) for locust detection
+★ Custom dataset (without augmentation and with augmentation) for locust detection

-Training and inference scripts included
+★ Training and inference scripts included

-Supports Google Colab for easy execution
+★ Supports Google Colab for easy execution

 📁 Dataset & Model Files

 🔹 Curated & Augmented Dataset are available on Zenodo.
-Dataset DOI: 10.5281/zenodo.14964987 🔹 Code Implementations: Includes training and inference scripts for both YOLOv5 and YOLOv8.
+Dataset DOI: 10.5281/zenodo.14964987

+🔹 Code Implementations: Includes training and inference scripts for both YOLOv5 and YOLOv8.

 🎯 Augmentation Techniques Applied

-The following augmentation techniques were applied to improve model robustness:
+Following augmentation techniques were applied to improve model robustness:

 🔹 Flipped Horizontally